 “You have to be patient, persistent, and consistent, because it’ll do a lot on its own—but you have to do a lot to help it along,”

 Container gardening is great for everyone, but especially for those in apartment buildings and condos where people don’t have much (or any) yard space.
-If you’re planning on growing vegetables in a decorative container, you want to make sure that it has good drainage, so make sure to put rocks in the bottom and ensure that you have good soil (see advice above).
+If you’re planning on potting in a decorative container, you want to make sure that it has good drainage, so make sure to put rocks in the bottom and ensure that you have good soil (see advice above).
 Lori McDaniel from Country Gardens Nursery advises growing herbs to use for grilling in containers and getting creative with the use of the herbs.
 For example, you can use the stems of rosemary as skewers for kabobs!

 Growing Plants From Seeds